hidayahrr/hidayahrr/README.md

 👨‍💻 Currently, I work full-time as a Senior Data & Automation Engineer at Coda.
 I am open to various freelancing opportunities to practice my skills and to build portfolio during my free time.

-🎸 Outside the world of work, I love to invest in various financial instruments and practice martial arts.

-✈️ Please visit my latest projects in repositories.

 ## 🛠️ Skills